n20s/vertx-bricks/Verticle.md

 String runWatchForChange = "src/**/*"
 String runDoOnChange = "./gradlew classes"

+// Do not create the base jar with the build task, because we also build a fat/shadow jar. jar.enabled = false

 /*
  * Execute command and return output String.
 Return null if exit value != 0.
  */